KirkWalker/qsl-node-chat-bot/README.md

 npm run dev
 ```

-This starts a local http server you can open at: http://localhost:3500/
+This starts a local http server you can open at: http://localhost:3500/.
+Additionally you can chat on the same thread in the terminal window without opening a browser window.

 ### Troubleshooting